If you’re having problems with rapid battery drain on iPhone 13, you are not alone. Here’s how you can fix your iPhone 13 battery drain issues.

 - Disable Location Services all together (not recommended): settings > Privacy > Location Services.

-All in all, there’s a lot that users can do to improve the life of their battery.
+All in all, there’s a lot that users can do to improve the iPhone 13 battery life.
 Apple has designed a resilient battery that can stand up to a lot of wear and tear.
 It’s typically software problems that are causing batteries to die out before the end of the day.
-By taking control of how their phone performs, users can dramatically improve their battery life to stay connected all day long.
+By taking control of how their phone performs, users can dramatically improve their iPhone 13 battery life to stay connected all day long.